Anthrobotics/anthro-docs/docs/getting started/tasks.md

 - Integrate and test direct drive actuators

-- Design, build, and test synthetic muscles ith the aesthetics and drive systems teams
+- Design, build, and test synthetic muscles

 - Help electronics and electrical teams with routing cabling through the body of the robot